 - Must be a student currently enrolled at the University of Michigan

-- Ability to lift and carry 60 pounds individually and team-lift 120 pounds
+- Ability to lift and carry 20 pounds

-- Familiarity with the University of Michigan Computing Environment, such as desktop computers, networked printers, the basic computing package, and Internet applications
+- Familiarity with the University of Michigan Computing Environment, such as desktop computers, networked printers, and Internet applications

 - Familiarity with commonly used information technologies terms